Chia-Network/chia-docs/docs/protocol/peer-protocol.md

 ## respond_transaction

 Response for a `request_transaction` message.
 Sends a spend bundle to a peer.
-To see the contents of a `SpendBundle`, see [this section](/coin-set-model/spend_bundles).
+To see the contents of a `SpendBundle`, see the [Spend Bundles page](/spend-bundles).

 ```python
 class RespondTransaction(Streamable):